qurator-spk/eynollah/README.md

 * Marginalia
 * Initial

-In addition, the tool can be used to determine the _Reading Order_ of regions.
+In addition, the tool can be used to detect the _Reading Order_ of regions.
 The final goal is to feed the output to an OCR model.

 The tool uses a combination of various models and heuristics:
 * [Border detection](https://github.com/qurator-spk/eynollah#border-detection)